-Yes, the esiRNAs are designed to target a region that is in common for all transcript versions of a gene.
-However, in rare cases a splicing variant is significantly different to all others so that no common region of sufficient length can be found.
-In those cases two esiRNAs are offered: one that targets the transcripts that shares a common region and another one that targets the version not covered with the first esiRNA.
+Yes, esiRNA are designed to a region of the target that is common to all transcript variants.
+However, in rare cases a variant is significantly different to all others so that no common region can be found.
+In these cases, two esiRNA are offered: one that targets the transcripts that share a common region and another that targets the version not covered with the first esiRNA.

-RNAi phenotypes can be validated utilizing secondary esiRNAs that target a different transcript region of the primary esiRNA gene sequence.
-EsiRNAs for this purpose are available as “esiSEC” products.
-All esiSEC esiRNA are designed to be independent RNAi-triggers to our primary esiRNAs and are optimized by the DEQOR algorithm for specificity and efficacy.
+RNAi phenotypes can be validated utilizing independent, secondary esiRNA that target a region of the transcript different from the primary esiRNA.
+The esiRNA for this purpose are available as the product option called, esiSEC.

+No, while the transfection for siRNA and esiRNA are comparable, they are not identical.
+An siRNA transfection protocol may serve as a starting point for the separate esiRNA optimization process.
 Cell lines have different properties and are sensitive or insensitive to different manipulations.
 This is certainly also true for transfections.
-Therefore for every cell line an appropriate transfection protocol has to be established separately.
-The goal of transfection optimization is to achieve maximal transfection efficiency with minimal toxicity/cellular stress.
-Please note that the transfection conditions of chemically-derived siRNAs and esiRNAs may not be identical.
-However, known siRNA conditions can be used as a starting point for the optimization of esiRNA transfection.
+Therefore, for every cell line, an appropriate transfection protocol must be established separately.
+The goal of transfection optimization is to achieve maximal transfection efficiency with minimal cytotoxicity.

 Provided below are the esiRNA transfection conditions for some commonly used cell lines.
-The values provided should only serve as guidelines and a detailed optimization should be carried out if other plate formats are applied.
-We recommend using an esiRNA for Eg5 (Kif11) and Renilla luciferase (RLUC) as positive and negative controls, respectively for optimization.
-Eg5 (Kif11) induces a mitotic arrest with the formation of typically round-shape cells that will become apoptotic after some hours of arrest.
-These round shaped cells can easily be observed in a standard bright-field cell-culture microscope.
-The conditions with a maximum number of round-shaped cells for the Eg5 transfection with a minimum of toxicity for the RLUC transfection signify optimal transfection conditions.
+The values provided should only serve as guidelines (a detailed optimization should be carried out if other plate formats are used).
+We recommend using an esiRNA for Eg5 (KIF11) and Renilla luciferase (RLUC) as positive and negative controls, respectively, for optimization.
+Eg5 (KIF11) induces mitotic arrest with the formation of round-shaped cells that become apoptotic after several hours of arrest.
+These round-shaped cells can easily be observed in a standard bright-field cell-culture microscope.
+The conditions with a maximum number of round-shaped cells for the Eg5 transfection with a minimum cytotoxicity for the RLUC transfection signify optimal transfection conditions.